Efficiency vs Effectiveness Framework: Audit Tasks

 Running the Direction-Speed Audit once gives you a snapshot.
 Running it weekly builds a habit of choosing direction over speed.
 Start your week with an effectiveness filter, not a task list.
 Before opening your task manager, write down the one outcome that would make this week a success.
 Then ask which tasks on your list directly contribute to that outcome.
 Everything else is secondary, no matter how efficiently you can knock it out.

 As psychologists Edwin Locke and Gary Latham demonstrated in their landmark American Psychologist study, goal specificity and goal difficulty are consistently and strongly related to task performance across diverse tasks and populations [6].
 Choosing the right target first (effectiveness) before optimizing execution speed (efficiency) applies this principle at the individual level.
-That single Monday question – “What would actually matter in three months?” – acts as your effectiveness filter for the whole week.
+That single Monday question, “What would actually matter in three months?”, acts as your effectiveness filter for the whole week.

-“Goal specificity and goal difficulty are consistently and strongly related to task performance across diverse tasks and populations.” – Locke and Latham (2002), American Psychologist [6]
+“Goal specificity and goal difficulty are consistently and strongly related to task performance across diverse tasks and populations.”
+Locke and Latham (2002), American Psychologist [6]

 When should you prioritize efficiency over effectiveness?

-Effectiveness-first doesn’t mean efficiency never matters.
+Effectiveness-first does not mean efficiency never matters.
 The right sequence for how to balance efficiency and effectiveness is to choose the correct target first, then optimize the speed of execution second.
 Once a task is confirmed as Q1 or Q3, efficiency improvements multiply its value.
 Automating a high-impact report saves hours per month.
 Creating templates for recurring strategic work protects focus time.
 The key is sequence: confirm effectiveness first, then optimize efficiency.

 The following table summarizes practical guidance synthesized from the frameworks discussed in this article, not empirical findings: